11 Steps to Becoming a Diplomatic Security Service Special Agent

 Tell us about yourself!
 The Bureau of Diplomatic Security looks forward to receiving your application and learning about you.
 Details matter, take your time to submit a complete and high-quality application for the position.

 To complete your application, please visit www.pearsonvue.com/DSSAT and create a web account.
 Follow the instructions to complete the Diplomatic Security Service Special Agent online application.
-Ensure to fully complete each section and answer all questions.
-You will not upload a resume to provide additional experience, so it is important your responses fully reflect your qualifications for this position.
+Fully complete each section and answer all questions.
+You will not upload a resumé to provide additional experience, so it is important that your responses fully reflect your qualifications for this position.
 Note: Your application is saved automatically as you proceed through it.
 You may interrupt the application process and return later until final submittal, after which you will not be able to make changes.

-We strongly recommend that you confirm all the information in your application is accurate and complete before submitting as you will not be able to make changes to the application after it is submitted.
-After you complete and submit the application, this information will be used to evaluate your qualifications for this position.
+It is strongly recommended that you confirm that all the information in your application is accurate and complete before submitting as you will not be able to make changes to the application after it is submitted.
+After you submit the application, this information will be used to evaluate your qualifications for this position.

-The Special Agent application has three progressive sections to complete and submit before final submission of the entire package.
-The sections are the Eligibility Verification Form, Application Information, and Personal Narratives and Statement of Interest.
-Candidates must complete the three sections of the application, as well as schedule and take the Diplomatic Security Special Agent Test (DSSAT) at a Pearson Vue testing center within six months of submitting the Eligibility Verification Form.
-If the DSSAT has not been taken within six months from the date the Eligibility Verification Form was submitted, the application is no longer valid, and the applicant must restart the application process.
-Be sure to complete the three stages of the application in a timely manner so you have ample time to schedule and take the DSSAT.
+Candidates must submit the completed application, schedule and take the Diplomatic Security Special Agent Test (DSSAT) at a Pearson Vue testing center within six months of submitting the Eligibility Verification Form.
+If the DSSAT has not been taken within six months from the date the Eligibility Verification Form was submitted, the application will no longer be valid, and the applicant must restart the entire application process.
+Be sure to complete the two sections of the application in a timely manner so you have ample time to schedule and take the DSSAT.

 Step 3: Schedule and Take the Diplomatic Security Special Agent Test (DSSAT)